johnokal/portfolio/_posts/2021-01-01-domo-api-sql-google-sheets-integration.md

 # 'd' below is the alias on the import not shown here that we use the above code block to access
 df1 = d.download(dataset_id, data_query)
 ```
-Once data is downloaded, we can transform as much as we need before exporting to a Google Sheet for further modeling.
+Once data is downloaded, we can transform it as much as needed before exporting to a Google Sheet for further modeling.
 Common things that I do at this step is merge with another dataset from a different system that doesn't have an API.
-Adding columns, pivoting, filtering, altering any informational fields are all easier to manage in a Jupyter Notebook so that the entire dataflow is automated for future use.
+Adding columns, pivoting, filtering, or altering any informational fields is easier to manage in a Jupyter Notebook so that the entire dataflow is automated for future use.

 ### **Send to Google Sheets**
 ```python